Last updated on March 27th, 2023 at 09:00 pm

 And as well, you don’t always have to add pectin, as was the case for our jam without pectin.

-How To Make Rhubarb Jam -With And Without Pectin
+Rhubarb Jam Recipe -With And Without Pectin

 We decided to preserve some rhubarb by making several types of rhubarb jam.
 We made our first batch without pectin, and our second batch with pectin.
 Each batch contained the same amount of rhubarb, with six cups in each batch.